phpro/grumphp/doc/tasks/phpparser.md

 *Default: [php]*

-This option will specify which file extensions will trigger the php blacklist task.
+This option will specify which file extensions will trigger the PHP parser task.
-By default php blacklist will be triggered by altering a php file.
+By default PHP parser will be triggered by altering a php file.
 You can overwrite this option to whatever filetype you want to validate!

 **ignore_patterns**